-It’s not enough to use a residential construction app to manage your plans or punch lists.
+It’s not enough to use a residential construction app or software to manage your plans or punch lists.
 As a home builder, you must also find a way to communicate and collaborate in real-time across not just a single job site, but many different sites, simultaneously.
 In contrast to high-rise construction, where a team often works on a single building at a time, in residential construction, you might be working on dozens of different houses in a new subdivision, all at once.

 “Since we’ve started using Fieldwire, it’s holding ourselves, trades, and vendors more accountable, our variance cost has gone down significantly.”